Connect With Us...

 Green NAU wants YOU to join the Sustainable Ambassadors

-The program prepares students to take on sustainability challenges as individuals, community-members, and professionals.
-Students who successfully complete the program will be more knowledgeable about climate change, sustainability, and how to tackle these issues in their future profession and life.
-Join with other students, have fun, learn skills, and make a difference!
+The program prepares students to take on sustainability challenges as individuals, community members, and professionals.
+Students who successfully complete the program will be more knowledgeable about climate change, sustainability, and how to tackle these issues in their future professions and life.
+Join other students, have fun, learn skills, and make a difference!

 Any student in any major!
 Knowing how to act on sustainability will be one of the most important skills to have when you graduate.
 This is for students with no previous sustainability education or students with background knowledge of sustainability that want a refresher.
 No matter what you study, Sustainable Ambassadors is for you.

 Why?
 Accordion Closed

 Our world faces growing challenges with climate change, pollution, and resource depletion.
 These problems will affect you, your community, and the entire globe.